 Much more than simply a program, or a social service, a Clubhouse is most importantly a community of people who are working together toward a common goal.
-A Clubhouse is intentionally organized to support individuals living with the effects of mental illness.
+A Clubhouse is intentionally organized to support individuals living with the effects of mental illness and/or brain injury.

 Through participation in a Clubhouse, people are given the opportunity to rejoin the worlds of friendships, family, important work, employment, education, and to access the services and supports they may need.
-A Clubhouse is a restorative environment for people who have had their lives drastically disrupted, and need the support of others who believe that recovery from mental illness is possible for all.
+A Clubhouse is a restorative environment for people who have had their lives drastically disrupted, and need the support of others who believe that recovery from mental illness and successfully managing the effects of brain injury is possible for all.

 There are 37 International Standards for Clubhouse Programs, agreed upon by the worldwide Clubhouse community that define the Clubhouse model for recovery.
 The principles expressed in these Standards are at the heart of the Clubhouse community’s success in helping people with mental illness.